Milswanca/VertexAnimationDocumentation/docs/quick-start.md

    - Click "Create Asset" when you're satisfied with your selection

 ### 3. Save Your Asset
-Choose a location in your content browser to save the new Vertex Animation Asset.
+Choose a location in your content browser to save the new [VA Asset Collection](va-asset-collection.md).

 ### 4. Material Adjustment
 Since this is a Vertex Animation system, your materials will need to be modified.
 A window will appear showing any material errors that need to be resolved.